elstevi/freehyve-build/README.md

 Locally builds binary packages that the hypervisor requires using poudriere.

 #### build\_steps/30-image.sh
 Builds a gpt/zfs image that can be plastered on to any media larger that 8GB.
-Also includes a zfs update image that will utilize frhyp-update to download a new boot environment.
+Also includes a zfs update image that will utilize freehyve-update to download a new boot environment.

 ### overlay/
 These files are overlayed over the root of the new filesystem.